stefanmcshane/cluster-api-provider-aws/docs/book/src/topics/eks/pod-identity-associations.md

 Outside of CAPI/CAPA, you must first create an IAM Role which allows the `pods.eks.amazonaws.com` service principal in the trust policy.
 EKS Identities trust relationships must also include the `sts:TagSession` permission (on top of the `sts:AssumeRole` permission).

-This is a sample trust policy which allows a kubernetes service account to assume this role (`capi-test-role`).
+This is a sample trust policy which allows a kubernetes service account to assume this role.
+We'll call the role `capi-test-role` in the next steps.

 ```yaml
 {